 Even though tourism in Pakistan is on the rise, there are several remaining factors that hamper the growth of the industry.

 In this article, Graana.com explores famous tourist attractions, challenges and the potential areas that can be improved, to drive the economy through the tourism industry.
-Get to know dams in Pakistan.
+Get to know travel guide for northern areas of Pakistan and dams in Pakistan.

 Major Tourist Attractions in Pakistan